 Carbon savings for ION's solar projects were evaluated on a state-by-state basis for all projects completed.
-Output of projects installed prior to 2022 were fully counted for the year, whereas projects installed during 2022 were prorated for a partial year of operation.
-For each state, solar capacity factors were applied to estimate the actual clean energy output of each kW of installed capacity, with a result of 330,000 MWh of clean energy generated (enough to power 30,000 households).
+Output of projects installed prior to the reporting period were fully counted for the year, whereas projects installed during the year were prorated for a partial year of operation.
+For each state, solar capacity factors were applied to estimate the actual clean energy output of each kW of installed capacity.
 This clean energy is assumed to displace non-baseload grid energy, while also avoiding transmission losses of approximately 4.5%.
-Using eGRID emission factors for each project location, the resulting avoided emissions are 200,000 metric tons of CO2e, equivalent to planting 3.4 million tree saplings that grow for 10 years.
+Using eGRID emission factors for each project location, the resulting avoided emissions were calculated.